Help improve this page

 EKS Pod Identity cluster versions

-To use EKS Pod Identities, the cluster must have a platform version that is the same or later than the version listed in the following table, or a Kubernetes version that is later than the versions listed in the table.
+To use EKS Pod Identity, the cluster must have a platform version that is the same or later than the version listed in the following table, or a Kubernetes version that is later than the versions listed in the table.
+To find the suggested version of the Amazon EKS Pod Identity Agent for a Kubernetes version, see Verify Amazon EKS add-on version compatibility with a cluster.

 Kubernetes version | Platform version |